mbeicht/OctoPrint/docs/plugins/gettingstarted.rst

 entry it got from the ``__plugin_name__`` and ``__plugin_version__`` lines.
 It also read the description from ``__plugin_description__`` and stored it in an internal data structure, but we'll just ignore this for now.
-Additionally there is ``__plugin_pythoncompat__`` which tells OctoPrint here that your plugin can be run under any Python versions between 3.7 and 4.
-That is necessary so that your plugin will be loadable in OctoPrint instances running under Python 3 but not Python 2 (so you can use modern language features), and going forward you really should no longer have to care about the end-of-life Python 2.
+Additionally there is ``__plugin_pythoncompat__`` which tells OctoPrint here that your plugin can be run under any Python versions between 2.7 and 4.
+That is necessary so that your plugin will be loadable in OctoPrint instances running under either Python 2 or Python 3, and compatibility to both should be your goal.

 .. _sec-plugins-gettingstarted-sayinghello: